 1.7.2.3.1 Matrix spike; matrix spike duplicates

-Matrix-specific QC samples indicate the effect of the sample matrix on the precision and accuracy of the results generated using the selected method.
-The information from these controls is sample/matrix specific and would not normally be used to determine the validity of the entire batch.

-The frequency of the analysis of matrix spikes are as specified by the method or may be determined as part of the contract review process.
+The frequency of the analysis of matrix spikes is as specified by the method or when the method does not specify, as specified by the client, project, or program.

-The components to be spiked shall be as specified by the mandated method.
+The components to be spiked shall be as specified by the method.
 Any permit- specified analytes, as specified by regulation or client requested analytes, shall also be included.
 If there are no specified components, the laboratory shall spike per the following:

-For those components that interfere with an accurate assessment such as spiking simultaneously with technical chlordane, toxaphene and PCBs, the spike shall be chosen that represents the chemistries and elution patterns of the components to be reported.
+For those components that interfere with an accurate assessment the spike shall be chosen that represents the chemistries and elution patterns of the components to be reported.

-For those methods that have extremely long lists of analytes, a representative number may be chosen using the following criteria for choosing the number of analytes to be spiked.
+For those methods that have long lists of analytes, a representative subset may be chosen using the following criteria for choosing the number of analytes to be spiked.
 However, the laboratory shall insure that all targeted components are included in the spike mixture over a two (2) year period.

 a.
 For methods that include one (1) to ten (10) targets, spike all components.